-3. The application for a DCO under the Planning Act 2008 for the Project was submitted by the Applicant to the Planning Inspectorate (PINS) on 26 June 2018 (the Application).
+3. The application for a DCO under the Planning Act 2008, was submitted by the Applicant to the Planning Inspectorate (PINS) on 11 June 2019 (the Application).
 The Application was made in the form required by the Infrastructure Planning (Applications: Prescribed Forms and Procedures) Regulations 2009, the Infrastructure Planning (Environmental Impact Assessment) Regulations 2009 (the 2009 EIA Regulations) and published guidance and relevant advice notes.
-The Application was accepted by PINS on 24 July 2018.
+The Application was accepted by PINS on 4 July 2019.